JesusASmx/SimpleNERtagger_ES/README.md

 5    [MAIL]  Comodo.Joffrey@Colisseum-Romanorum.Exec.Boss.c...
 257  310
 ```

-As a toy example, consider this full snipet who unifies all the previous explanation:
+As a toy example, consider this full snipet.py who unifies all the previous procedure into a single script:

 ```
 from SimpleNERtagger_ES import NER_tagger